 This important Balance Sheet KPI tells you how many days your business could last if your income suddenly dried up.
 While that extreme scenario is unlikely, fortunately for most businesses, it still gives a good indication of the strength of your cash position.
 It will tell you more than the Cash Balance itself.

-This isn’t a default KPI but one you’ll need to build yourself using the KPI Editor available with Calxa Premier. .
-Our article on the Top 3 Business Key Performance Indicators explains in more detail how to create it.
+This isn’t a default KPI but one you’ll need to build yourself using the KPI Editor available with Calxa Premier.
+To help you create it, use our guide Finanial KPIs for Business.
+It explains in more detail the formula and how to go about it.
 It’s quite easy to create.

 Understanding your Balance Sheet